 If you’ve got a cavity, having a dental filling placed by your dentist is a necessary procedure.
 Our Winnipeg dentists offer some advice about what you should and should not do after a filling.

-Do be careful about eating after a dental filling.
+Do be careful about what you eat after a dental filling.

 Depending on the type of filling that was placed, you may want to be cautious about what you eat immediately following the filling procedure.
 Because composite white fillings harden instantly under the blue light your dentist uses, you can eat and drink immediately following the procedure.